 Conclusion

-Even though video conferencing is a competitive and rapidly changing market, there is still a lack of highly secured and customizable video conferencing solutions like Zoom.
+Even though video conferencing is a competitive and rapidly changing market, there is still a lack of highly secured and customizable video conferencing platforms like Zoom.
 That’s why many businesses consider developing software tailored to their industry and customers.
+If you need a deeper requirement for your video conferencing app building, ZEGOCLOUD comes with a video call SDK that allows developers to customize video UI/UX.
+Sign up and try it now!